bhisaac/5eFP/5eFP-SRD.md

 When you cast _eldritch blast_, its range becomes line of sight.

-### Eyes of the Rune Keeper

-You can read all writing.

 ### Eldritch Vigor

-You can cast _false life_ on yourself at will as a 1st-­level spell, without using your pact magic feature.
+You can cast _false life_ on yourself at will as a 1st-­level spell, without spending mana.

 ### Gaze of Two Minds